 We welcome you to Plainview High School.
 As a citizen of Plainview High School you are expected to follow the rules and policies of your school and school district that are established for the welfare of the entire student body.
-All students and parents are expected to know and to follow the information in the Plainview High Student Handbook.
-All students will acknowledge receipt of the policies and procedures during the enrollment process.
 Following the rules will help all students to become better school citizens.